 Research consistently shows that incarcerated women face different problems than men- and prisons often make those problems worse.
 Some of the major issues affecting incarcerated women are:

 80% of the women incarcerated are the primary caretakers.
 62% of them having children under the age of 18.

 Once released the collateral consequences of incarceration make finding work, housing, and financial support difficult.
 It is during this process that most women are reincarcerated because they have difficulty completing the conditions of their parole or probation in order to remain free.
 In the state of TN there are a limited amount of beds available for women coming out of incarceration.
 Many women are dropped off with a small plastic bag of personal belongings and a $25.00 check with no viable shelter.
 These situations can be detrimental as most women will go back into the same environments and situations that precipitated the event that led to incarceration.
 One of the most important and vital needs for these women are housing.

 Free Indeed Ministries "Women's Prison Reentry Program" has developed a 6-12 month faith based curriculum that supports incarcerated women and the issues that led to the incarceration while also assisting with the issues they face after being released.
-We assist with helping them to adhere to conditions set by the Department of Children Services to reunite them with their children, we providing clothing, referrals for shelter/permanent housing, spiritual classes, bus passes, Substance Abuse Education, Parenting Classes, Living Free, Social adjusting, assist with adhering to conditions set by Probation & Parole, referrals for Trauma, etc...Our goal is to reduce the recidivism rate of women being reincarcerated and restore the family unit while empowering women to be productive in their lives, their families and their communities.
+We assist with helping them to adhere to conditions set by Parole/Probation Departments, Department of Children Services to reunite them with their children, we providing clothing, referrals for shelter/permanent housing, spiritual classes, employment assistance, bus passes, Substance Abuse Education, Parenting Classes, Living Free, Social adjusting, referrals for Trauma, etc...Our goal is to reduce the recidivism rate of women being reincarcerated and restore the family unit while empowering women to be productive in their lives, their families and their communities.

 "Remember the prisoners, as though you were in prison with them, and the mistreated, as though you yourselves were suffering bodily."
 Hebrews 13:3